J-Ramalho/industRial/docs/9_twolevelDOEs.md

 ### Factorial design 2 levels

 A materials engineer working in the <b class="highlight">winter sports clothing industry</b> has been working in the development of a recyclable PET.
 Previous tests have shown promising results on tensile strength, one of the main characteristics required from the raw material.
 The trade offs between performance, costs and recyclability are not obvious to obtain due to lack of experience and specific know-how.
-Several one at a time comparisions between supplier deliveries have been done but now she wanted to go further and has established together with the raw material supplier factorial design with two factors presented in the output of the next R chunk.
+Several one at a time comparisons between supplier deliveries have been done but now she wanted to go further and has established together with the raw material supplier factorial design with two factors presented in the output of the next R chunk.
 Most of the time process recipes at raw material producer need to are kept confidential for competitive reasons.
 This makes she only had access to a generic description of the factor levels:

 A: bi-axial orientation in production (yes/no)
 B: nucleating agent level (high/low)